Emmentaler cheese, Kambly cookies and a living history experience of the Emmental Anabaptists offer an authentic Swiss adventure

-“Living History: On the Path of the Emmental Anabaptists,” marketed by the Emmental tourism office, artfully blends a chapter in Switzerland’s faith heritage with culinary delights made in this picturesque region in the canton of Bern.
-Ideal for church groups, the itinerary includes an overnight in a 13th century castle.
+“Living History: On the Path of the Emmental Anabaptists” artfully blends a chapter in Switzerland’s faith heritage with culinary delights made in this picturesque region in the canton of Bern.
+Marketed by the Emmental tourism office, this tour is ideal for church groups and includes an overnight in a 13th-century castle.

-Soon after the Protestant Reformation, the Emmental Valley and other parts of Switzerland were scenes of religious intolerance that saw Anabaptists executed, tortured, imprisoned and stripped of their land.
-Some of these believers in adult baptism, a group seen as radical by both mainstream Protestants and Roman Catholics, were exiled.
+Soon after the Protestant Reformation, the Emmental Valley and other parts of Switzerland were scenes of religious intolerance.
+Consequently, atrocities included Anabaptists (or “the re-baptized,” a term coined by their accusers) being executed, tortured, imprisoned and stripped of their land.
+Some of these adult baptism believers, a group seen as radical by both mainstream Protestants and Roman Catholics, were exiled.

-Scorned by their enemies for rejecting the baptism of infants as unbiblical, the Anabaptists (or “the re-baptized,” a term coined by their accusers) contended that a proper baptism was only for those old enough to make a conscious decision to profess their faith in Christ.
-The sect also believed in pacifism and separation of church and state.
-Persecution began around 1525 and continued in Switzerland and elsewhere in Europe for nearly three centuries.
-(Amish, Mennonites and Hutterites living in North America today are descendants of the early Swiss Anabaptists.)
+Their enemies scorned infant baptism as unbiblical.
+Ultimately, the Anabaptists contended that proper baptism was only for those old enough to consciously profess their faith in Christ.
+Additionally, the sect believed in pacifism andPersecution began around 1525 and subsequently continued in Switzerland and Europe for nearly three centuries.
+The Amish, Mennonites, and Hutterites of North America today descend from Swiss Anabaptists.

-Following the Fankhaus visit, the “Living History” excursion continues with lunch and then a tour at Emmentaler Show Dairy in Affoltern.
-The highlight is cheese sampling in the middle of production and in the ripening cellar, where the wheels of cheese are stored.
+Following the Fankhaus visit, the “Living History” excursion continues with lunch and a tour of Emmentaler Show Dairy in Affoltern.
+The highlight is cheese sampling in the middle of production and in the ripening cellar, where cheese wheels are stored.
 Most tour members agree that this Swiss delicacy, with its nutty flavor, tastes far better than versions sold in other parts of the world.
-Cheeses and cheese-related items are available in the dairy’s shops, and there’s a bakery, too.
+In addition to cheeses and cheese-related items, the dairy has a bakery as well.